butternetwork/butter-router-contracts/README.md

 # Brief Description

-This project is  the entry contract for [butterSwap](https://butterswap.io).It consists of three main contracts.
+This project is  the entry contract for [butterSwap](https://butterswap.io).

 ButterRouter.sol is  the old version of the main contract.

+ButterRouter V2 consists of three main contracts.
-ButterRouterV2.sol  is new version contract.
+* ButterRouterV2.sol  is new version contract.

-AggregationAdapter.sol  is the swap aggregation adapter contract of the new version contract ,called by ButterRouterV2  to complete swap.
+* AggregationAdapter.sol  is the swap aggregation adapter contract of the new version contract ,called by ButterRouterV2  to complete swap.

-Receiver.sol is impls for bridges. called by bridges to complete swap or others on target chain.
+* Receiver.sol is impls for bridges. called by bridges to complete swap or others on target chain.

 ## Main interfaces explanation(v2)

-1.swapAndCall  swap tokens and pay for
+1. swapAndCall  swap tokens and execute a callback method

 ```solidity
     // 1. swap: _swapData.length > 0 and _bridgeData.length == 0